-You do a double take in the street, look for hints of him in other guys you date, and if he just walked back through that door... you don’t want to admit what you would do.
+You do a double-take in the street.
+You look for hints of him in other guys you date.
+If he walked back through that door... you don’t want to admit what you would do.

 Feeling like you’re still in love with someone who has left your life is torture.
-It is living life so vividly in the past that you walk like a ghost through the present.
+It is living life in the past- you walk like a ghost through the present.
 To break you out of this cycle I wanted to write to you about how to get over your ex.

-I feel strongly about this as I had an experience just like it.
-I fell deeply in love with someone who seemed to love me with the same intensity in return – only one day to say he needed time to work on himself, but he was going to come back for me (honest!) and of course he never did.
+I feel strongly about this as I had an experience like it.
+I fell in love with someone who seemed to love me with the same intensity in return.
+Only one day to say he needed time to work on himself, but he was going to come back for me (honest!) and of course he never did.

-As long months came and went I had to confront the fact that I had been deceived.
-Maybe I wasn’t so special to him.
+As long months came and went I had to confront the fact that I was deceived.
+I wasn’t so special to him.
 There were other women.
 There was no going back.
-The past had closed the door on me: and I was left to reconcile that a chapter in my life had ended, with no neat ending.
+The past had closed the door on me: and left to reconcile that a chapter in my life had ended, with no neat ending.

-- Fractious false starts to the break up: cycles of splitting and reconvening that simultaneously confirm your love and emotionally tear you apart.
+- Fractious false starts to the breakup cycles of splitting and reconvening that confirm your love and tear you apart.

 - It’s over?
 Why?
 How?